mehranhaddadi13/real-time-deep-face-recognition/README.md

 </br>Your own classifier is a ~.pkl file that loads the previously mentioned pre-trained model ('[20170511-185253.pb](https://drive.google.com/file/d/0B5MzpY9kBtDVOTVnU3NIaUdySFE/edit)') and embeds the face for each person.<br/>All of these can be obtained by running 'Make_classifier.py'.<br/>
 * Finally, we load our own 'my_classifier.pkl' obtained above and then open the sensor and start recognition.
 </br> (Note that, look carefully at the paths of files and folders in all .py)
+### Docker
+* First, clone this repo and change current directory to its directory on your device.
+Next, put the images of each person in separated directories with the names that you want to be shown for each person inside the '*data*' directory; for example, Daehyun's photos are in: '*./data/Daehyun*' and Byeonggil's are in: '*./data/Byeonggil*'.
+Then, you can run it in two ways: <br/>1.
+Build the Docker image by running: <br/>`docker build -t "your_image_name":"your_image_tag" .` <br/>After the build is done, run: <br/>`docker run --device /dev/video0:/dev/video0 "your_image_name":"your_image_tag` <br/>2.
+Run: <br/>`docker compose up`. <br/> (Note that Windows doesn’t give camera access to Docker containers.
+So, you can just run this container on Linux.)
 ## Result
 <img src="https://github.com/bearsprogrammer/real-time-deep-face-recogniton/blob/master/realtime_demo_pic.jpg" width="60%">